 INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

-Venom is an English metal band formed originally 1978 in New Castle, England.
-The band’s first two albums; WELCOME TO HELL and BLACK METAL are considered a significant influence on thrash and black metal genres in general.
-The classic line-up of guitarist Jeffrey “Mantas” Dunn, drummer Anthony “ Abaddon” Bray and bassist/vocalist Conrad “Cronos” Land released four studio albums before splitting up 1986 after Mantas left the group.
-Cronos left Venom in 1987 to pursue his solo career, and Abaddon was left as the only group member.
+Venom is an English metal band formed originally in 1978 in New Castle, England.
+The band’s first two albums, WELCOME TO HELL and BLACK METAL, are considered a significant influence on thrash and black metal genres in general.
+The classic line-up of guitarist Jeffrey “Mantas” Dunn, drummer Anthony “ Abaddon” Bray, and bassist/vocalist Conrad “Cronos” Land released four studio albums before splitting up in 1986 after Mantas left the group.
+Cronos left Venom in 1987 to pursue his solo career.
 In 1988 Abaddon asked Tony “Demolition Man” Dolan to join the band ranks, and soon the line-up was completed by returning Mantas along with rhythm guitarist Al Barnes.
 The new Venom released three studio albums, including PRIME EVIL, before disbanding again in 1992.
 The original Venom did a reunion in 1995, but it didn’t last until 1999 when Abaddon left the group.
-Mantas also retired in 2002, and since then, Venom has continued touring and recording with Cronos being the only member left from the classic line-up.
+Mantas also retired in 2002, and since then, Venom has continued touring and recording, with Cronos being the only member left from the classic line-up.
 In 2011, Mantas and Demolition Man formed a new group called Mprire of Evil.
 The band released two studio albums before joining their forces again with Abaddon in 2015.
-The band started to call themselves as Venom Inc. and their first studio album, titled AVE’, came out in August of 2017.
-The group arrived in Finland for the first time on last October and then we had the honor to sit down with the whole band and discuss the past, present, and future.
+The band started to call itself Venom Inc., and their first studio album, titled AVE’, came out in August of 2017.
+The group arrived in Finland for the first time last October, and then we had the honor to sit down with the whole band and discuss the past, present, and future.

 REMEMBERING THE OLD TIMES

 First of all, welcome to Finland Venom Inc.!